Yakub Shah Chak: Later life and death

 After paying personal homage to the Emperor and the new Sultan of his Sultanate, Yakub was sent with Hasan Mirza Beg to Raja Man Singh, the Mughal governor of Bengal, Bihar, Odisha and Jharkhand and the son of Bhagwant Das, at Rohtas, Bihar.
 During the journey, Yakub, with his brother Ibrahim Chak and his followers, hatched a plot to assassinate Hasan Beg and escape.
 The Mughal guard got wind of the plan and killed Ibrahim as he was approaching to kill Hasan Beg, who pardoned Yakub after he repented for his role in the assassination attempt.

 Yakub was safely transferred to the residence of his father in Jaunpur.
 After taking a letter of guarantee from Yousuf, Hasan Beg sent Yakub to Raja Man Singh in Rohtas where Yakub was imprisoned.
 After Yousuf's death in 1592, Man Singh transferred Yousuf's rank to Yakub and allowed him to settle down in the jagir of Yousuf.
 Before leaving Rohtas, Yakub met Qasim Khan who presented him with a poisoned betel leaf (paan).
 Yakub ate it.
 By the time he reached Behira was seriously ill and died in the month of Muharram in October 1593.

-Legacy

-Yakub is believed to have been a passionate ruler who cared for his Kingdom's prosperity and development.
-Uniting Kashmiris under a single banner and inviting his bitter rival to join forces and defend the motherland Kashmir against the Mughal Invaders, showed Yakub's affection for Kashmir and Kashmiriyat.
-Yakub is also regarded as a symbol of independence among Kashmiris as he led a rebellion against Akbar and his occupying forces and never let the misconduct of disloyal and unfaithful commanders and soldiers affect his morale.